Student Handbook 2020-21

 Dear Parents and Guardians:

-We intend to celebrate the excellence in academics, sports, and extracurricular activities as each of our students develop into a college and career ready citizen.
+We intend to celebrate the excellence in academics, sports, and extracurricular activities as each of our students develop into a college and career-ready citizen.
 It is our privilege and our challenge as educators to strive to provide a well-rounded education for our students so that they will become successful citizens.
 We have a caring and dedicated faculty that has joined forces and committed to the success of every student at OESJ Jr/Sr High School.
-It is the responsibility for all stakeholders: students, parents, teachers, support staff, community members and administration to collaborate and communicate in order to achieve the vision that we have for our students.
+It is the responsibility of all stakeholders: students, parents, teachers, support staff, community members, and administration to collaborate and communicate in order to achieve the vision that we have for our students.